Why would you want a pedigree dog?

 Keen, alert, responsive and intelligent.
 Neither nervous nor aggressive.

-If you want to know more about dog breeding, why not FOLLOW ME?
-Then you will receive an email when there is a new post.
-Please CONTACT ME if you would like me to know more about me or my dogs?
-And feel free to COMMENT if you want to tell me what you think?
+Please CONTACT ME if you want to know more about me and my dogs?
+And feel free to COMMENT if you want to tell me what you think.

 3 thoughts on “Pedigree or Crossbreed?
 You decide…”